alphagov/wcag-primer/source/documentation/index.md

 #### Guideline 2.1: Make functionality work with a keyboard
 * 2.1.1 Make sure every task can be completed using just a keyboard.
 [More about 2.1.1](/all.html#2-1-1-keyboard-a)
-* 2.1.2 Make sure that keyboard users don't get stuck when navigating through content.
+* 2.1.2 Make sure that keyboard users do not get stuck when navigating through content.
 [More about 2.1.2](/all.html#2-1-2-no-keyboard-trap-a)
 * 2.1.4 <strong>[New]</strong> Provide a way to switch off or remap keyboard shortcuts.
 [More about 2.1.4](/all.html#2-1-4-character-key-shortcuts-a)

 #### Guideline 2.2: Give people enough time to read and use content